Welcome to the Day 3 of Back to Reality.

 11:25 - Using Technology Across the Curriculum, Engaging the Whole Community

 Lucy will be looking at ways of using EdTech through the whole curriculum and with the whole community.
 She is the Regional CPD Manager for 2Simple covering the South West and Wales, with extensive experience working in educational technology.
 She supports schools with their use of Purple Mash to ensure they get the best value out of their investment.

 Phil Birchinall, Discovery Education

 After spending 30 years in the classroom and running EdTech companies, Phil is now Senior Director of Immersive Content at Discovery Education.
 He will be discussing how immersive technologies can improve the learning experience and are the future of education, bringing the wow-factor into the classroom.

-13:45 - Disciplinary Literacy: Unity of Vision to Drive Pupil Progress
+13:45 - Unity of Vision - Driving Pupil Progress

 Michael Wilkinson, Clickview